flotiq/flotiq-docs/docs/Deep-Dives/metaapi.md

 ![Product Content Type Definition in Flotiq](images/metaapi/meta-flotiq-1.png){: .border}

 Now it's time to add some example data.
-As we are creative, we added more sophisticated data than "Lorem ipsum" :)
+As we are creative, we will add more sophisticated data than "Lorem ipsum" ;)

 ![List of Content Objects in Flotiq](images/metaapi/meta-flotiq-2.png){: .border}